-People called Steve Bartell crazy for getting into the cigar business, but when you have lived the cigar life since you were a young child it’s anything but crazy.
-Bartell, owner and president of Molon Labe Cigars, is all in and “intent” on making his brand global.
-He talked with Cigar Life Guy about his start in the business and how he went from selling cigars on the Internet to building a line that has perfected the “trifecta” – pairing in-house coffee and whiskey exclusively to Molon Labe’s cigar portfolio.
+People called Steve Bartell crazy for getting into the cigar business.
+Still, when you have lived the cigar life since childhood, it’s anything but crazy.
+Bartell — owner and president of Molon Labe Cigars — is all in and has an “intent” to make his brand global.
+He talked with Cigar Life Guy about his start in the business and how he went from selling cigars on the Internet to building a line that has perfected the “trifecta” — pairing in-house coffee and whiskey exclusively to Molon Labe’s cigar portfolio.

 First Premium Cigar Experience